armollica/TableShaper/examples/census/README.md

 curl -o raw-data.json 'https://api.census.gov/data/2016/acs/acs5?get=NAME,B05002_001E,B05002_013E&for=county:*'
 ```

-Now download the county geodata.
+Download the county geodata.
 This data compressed in a tarball that you
 unpack.

 ```bash
 curl -o counties.tar.gz 'https://prd-tnm.s3.amazonaws.com/StagedProducts/Small-scale/data/Boundaries/countyp010g.shp_nt00934.tar.gz'
 tar -xzm -f counties.tar.gz
 ```

-Now use TableShaper to clean up the data and join the two dataset.
+With the all the data downloaded, we can use TableShaper to clean things up and join the two dataset.

-First, import the JSON file and give the columns meaningful names.
+First, import the JSON file.
+This particular JSON file formats the table in the array-of-arrays "values" format.
+We specify this with the `-j` parameter.
+The name the table `foreign_born` with the `-n` parameter.
+Finally, we give the columns meaningful names buy passing a comma-separated list of names to the `-c` parameter.

 ```bash
 input -f json -j values -n foreign_born \